rl132/RLToolkit/HowToMakeARelease.md

 7- Include the documentation files (Readme, licence, how to, structure, etc) 8- Make a new release on Git and add the proper description 9- Add the package to the release.
+10- Make a pull commit in the stable branche
 <br>
 <br>
 Note: We should release Linux & Windows, both at the same time.
 Ideally prepare both windows and linux packages before doing the Git release.<br>